DaveVoorhis/dbLogger/README.md

 For log viewing and analysis, you may want to use something like DB Browser.
 See https://sqlitebrowser.org.

+dbLogger 1.0.0 is for Java 14 and above. dbLogger 1.0.1 is for Java 8 and above.

 ## Get dbLogger

 Get dbLogger from Maven Central: https://search.maven.org/artifact/org.reldb/dbLogger